CTF-handbooks/ctf-handbooks.github.io/Writerside/topics/Making-a-Map-for-Capture-the-Flag.md

   > — -sniper-

 * The map design shouldn't give any team advantages (such as having a better position or more resources).
 All teams should have an equal chance of winning.
 * Using certain mods on the world the map-making takes place might cause unpredicted problems to the finished map.
-Switching Minetest or CTF game versions in the midst of the map-making process might also cause  problems.
+Switching Luanti or CTF game versions in the midst of the map-making process might also cause  problems.

 ## 3. Creating the world
-* After opening Minetest, go to settings and under Capture the Flag, enable `Low RAM mode`.
+* After opening Luanti, go to settings and under Capture the Flag, enable `Low RAM mode`.
 Enable this setting to prevent the game from crashing due to [memory related crashes](Troubleshooting.md#low-ram-mode).

   ![enable-low-ram-mode.png](enable_low_ram_mode.png)
 * Return back and make sure you are in the `Start Game` tab.
 Then, select the `Capture the Flag` game.